-Time for a war film with a twist, here’s my Kellys Heroes movie review.
-Kelly’s Heroes, I’ve lost count the amount of times I have seen this movie and I never get bored of seeing it!
+I love a good war film but the one I’m reviewing here is one of my all-time favourites.
+It’s time for a film with a twist, here’s my Kelly’s Heroes movie review.
+I’ve lost count the amount of times I have seen this movie and I never get bored of seeing it!

 - Genre: War/Action Film